Rovict/liquidity-watchtrap/README.md

 # Rugwatch — Drosera Trap for On-Chain Anomaly Detection

-This repository implements **Rugwatch**, a Drosera trap and operator integration designed to monitor token / liquidity anomalies on an EVM chain, detect slippage events or other suspicious behavior, and respond accordingly.
+This repository implements **liquiditywatch**, a Drosera trap and operator integration designed to monitor token / liquidity anomalies on an EVM chain, detect slippage events or other suspicious behavior, and respond accordingly.

 ---